pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

     )
 ```

-Note each file in that debug trace can be enabled/disabled via `torchinductor.config.trace.*`.
+Note each file in that debug trace can be enabled/disabled via `torch._inductor.config.trace.*`.
 The profile and the diagram are both disabled by default since they are expensive to generate.

 A single node in this new debug format looks like:
 ```